kanugurajesh/Portfolio/README.md

 🚀 **Embark on a Sleek Journey through My Portfolio!**

-Hey there! 👋 I'm [Your Name], your friendly [Your Profession/Title] on a mission to blend creativity with functionality.
+Hey there! 👋 I'm Rajesh, your friendly full stack web developer on a mission to blend creativity with functionality.
 Welcome to my digital playground! 🌐✨

 **Get to Know Me 🤓**

-Fuelled by passion, I specialize in [Your Expertise].
+Fuelled by passion, I specialize in web development.
 From pixels to code, I bring innovation to life. 🚀

 **Dive into My Showcase 🌟**

-*Project 1: [Project Name]*
+*Project 1: Movie-Recommendation-System*

-Dive into the awesomeness! 🚗💨 [Brief description of the project, highlighting achievements.]
+Dive into the awesomeness! 🚗💨

+1. Build the project using sveletekit & fastapi
+2. Recommends movies based on a dataset with good accuracy
+3. It is responsive and as a good ui-ux design

-*Project 2: [Project Name]*
+*Project 2: Text-Recognition-Image*

+An application to extract text from images

+1. Build using sveltekit
+2. It provides accuracy with good design

+Kindly checkout my repo you will find all the amazing projects I have build throughout my developer Journey

-Double the fun! 🎉 [Repeat for additional projects, showcasing versatility and expertise.]
+Double the fun! 🎉

 **Why Me? 🌈**